unclebob7/Adabot/README.md

 sh demo_redundant.sh
 ```

-- for the validation of fault-tolerance on noisy testset
+- for the validation of fault-tolerance on noisy test set
 ```sh
 python3 noisy_test.py
 ```